rust-lang/rust/text/0000-impl-specialization.md

 ### Permitting overlap

 The goal of specialization is to allow overlapping impls, but it's not as simple as permitting *all* overlap.
-There has to be a way to decide which of two overlapping impls to actually use for a given set of input types.
+There has to be a way to decide which of several overlapping impls to actually use for a given set of input types.
 The simpler and more intuitive the rule for deciding, the easier it is to write and reason about code -- and since dispatch is already quite complicated, simplicity here